aenarete/KiteSimulators.jl/docs/Installation.md

 Please download and install Julia as explained at https://julialang.org/downloads/ .
 Choose the 64-bit (installer).
 Make sure to check the option "Add julia to path" when running the installer.

+Alternatively you can try https://github.com/PetrKryslUCSD/VSCode_Julia_portable , which comes with the IDE VSCode and git included.

 ### Linux

 Copy and past the following line to install the latest stable version of Julia: